 Blood, guts and bones were washing around in the breakers for weeks, or until the tide was high enough to carry it all out to sea.
 The stench was unbearable as the meat slowly decayed on the beach and in the shallows, much to the enjoyment of the seabirds and the sharks.

-Meanwhile, the oak groves of Isla Vista were decimated to provide firewood for the “try-pots” that melted the whale fat down into oil, and you can imagine the air quality from all that melting fat!
+Meanwhile, thick oak groves that covered the Isla Vista mesa were decimated to provide firewood for the “try-pots” that melted the whale fat down into oil, and you can imagine the air quality from all that melting fat!
 Overall, a very destructive method to obtain oil.

 Goleta was just one of many shore whaling stations in California in the second half of the 1800’s.
 It became popular with experienced whalers because it afforded them the opportunity to live on shore with their families and still make a living in the whaling business.
 The spring and winter migrations provided a relatively easy source of income for them.